Do Large Code Models Understand Programming Concepts? Counterfactual Analysis for Code Predicates: Counterfactual Analysis for Programming Concept Predicates

 \textbf{Def-Use Break:} We design a mutation that breaks def-use chains to evaluate the \predicate: \textit{Breaking a def-use chain alters the scope of variables}.
 Def-Use chains capture the relationship between the definitions of variables (where a variable is assigned a value) and their subsequent uses (where that value is accessed or modified).
 To break a def-use chain, we substitute a variable's second chain with a new name (a random string of 5 characters), i.e., we simply rename the second definition and all subsequent uses.
 For example, in \autoref{fig:cfgeneration}, we rename the second chain of variable \lstinline{list1}.
 This mutation satisfies -- (1) \underline{Correctness}: we ensure that the counterfactual is semantically equivalent and still solves the problem by consistently substituting all subsequent occurrences; (2) \underline{Validity}: Random strings are often used as identifiers in obfuscated or minified versions of programs~\cite{8812034}; (3) \underline{Specificity}: We use def-use analysis to identify and perturb individual chains.

 \textbf{Variable-Name Invariance:} Next, we evaluate the \predicate: \textit{Variable names do not affect the semantics of a program}.
 Here, we generate counterfactuals by renaming variables.
 We consider two variants of this mutation --- renaming to random strings and permuting or shuffling existing names between variables.
 For the first variant, we substitute variable names with randomly generated strings of five characters.
 For the second variant, we shuffle names among the variables defined in the program.
-This mutation satisfies -- (1) \underline{Correctness}: we ensure that the counterfactual is semantically equivalent by consistently substituting each variable; (2) \underline{Validity}: We only substitute user-defined variables and do not rename reserved keywords; (3) \underline{Specificity}: We do not substitute function parameters as they may be matched using names.
+This mutation satisfies -- (1) \underline{Correctness}: we ensure that the counterfactual is semantically equivalent by consistently substituting each variable; (2) \underline{Validity}: We only substitute user-defined variables and do not rename reserved keywords; (3) \underline{Specificity}: We do not substitute function parameters as their names decide the order in which arguments are passed during invocation.